ericom-gideon/docs/docs/apps/backing_up_and_restoring_your_rails_db.md

 * Daily
 * Week

-The first option allows scheduled backups in hourly increments ()for example: every ‘21’ hours).
+The first option allows scheduled backups in hourly increments (for example: every ‘21’ hours).

 The second option allows scheduled backups in specific times everyday (24 hour time) for example, 10:15(am) or 22:15(pm).

-The third option allows automation according to a Cron configuration.
+The third option allows automation according to a cron configuration.

 For example: